-In this situation they may offer you the option of delaying the payment of your care home costs.
-This means that you won’t need to sell your home when you go in to residential care to provide care home funding.
+In this situation, they may offer you the option of delaying the payment of your care home costs.
+This means that you won’t need to sell your home when you go into residential care to provide care home funding.

-To be eligible for a deferred payment scheme to assist with your care home funding, the value of your savings and capital (not including the value of your home) have to be less than £23,250 if you live in England.
+To be eligible for a deferred payment agreement to assist with your care home funding, the value of your savings and capital (not including the value of your home) have to be less than £23,250 if you live in England.
 If you live in Scotland the amount is £26,250, with the threshold set at £24,000 in Wales.

 Therefore this type of care home funding is only suitable for those who do not have many additional financial assets, such as savings, bonds or shares.
 You can usually only secure 70-80% of your home against your care home fees – local authorities are unlikely to offer over 90% of the value of your home towards care to allow for decreases in market value.